WELCOME TO CLASS 9

 At home, please read with your child at home every day and record this in their reading record.
 Here are some titles you might like to try...

-Our class will do PE every Wednesday afternoon.
+Our class will do PE every Monday and Thursday afternoon.
 Children can come to school in their PE kit, but will need a warm coat for breaktime and lunchtime play.
-Our topics this half term are dance and orienteering.
+Our topics this half term are gymnastics and tennis.

 Every Friday, you will be given this homework to complete by the following Wednesday: